LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 In C this is the best way to accomplish data hiding.
 It also makes debugging easier by reducing the surface area of things to modify.
+This rule discourages the use of using the same variable for different purposes too.
 This rule works well in combination with rule 3 since once the function is done the stack is cleared of its work.
 Within this rule is a prefereance for "pure" functions.
 These are functions that don't modify global state, don't indirectly modify caller data, and don't store a local state.